OXY2DEV/markview.nvim/README.md

 >[!WARNING]
 > Do *not* lazy load this plugin as it is already lazy-loaded.
 Lazy-loading may cause **more time** for the previews to load when starting Neovim!

 The plugin should be loaded *after* your colorscheme to ensure the correct highlight groups are used.
+See [integrations.transparent_colorschemes](https://github.com/OXY2DEV/markview.nvim/wiki/Integrations#-transparent-colorschemes) if you use a transparent colorscheme and the colors don't look right.

 ```lua
 -- For `plugins/markview.lua` users.